 If your company uses Jira to plan and track work, you might frequently come across issues which include tasks to complete, possibly buried in comments or in an endless description.
 Yet breaking down the issue into Jira subtasks to track simple actionable items seems too complex.

-With the help of Elements for Jira, a checklist app, you can extend the features of Jira to build smart checklists that will enable your teams to get things done faster and capture all the actionable items that are required to complete an issue.
+With the help of Elements Checklist for Jira, a checklist app, you can extend the features of Jira to build smart checklists that will enable your teams to get things done faster and capture all the actionable items that are required to complete an issue.

 Here are a few tips on how to implement smart checklists in Jira issues which empower teams to save time and enforce their processes.